samhyllin/Sam-s_Portfolio/README.md

-# Sam's Data Analytics Portfolio
+Sam's Data Analytics Portfolio

 Welcome to my data analytics portfolio.
-I use Python to clean, manipulate, and visualize data.
+I explore, clean, and analyze data using Python and SQL, building projects that show real-world applications.

-This repository shows my learning journey in data analysis.
+This repository showcases my learning journey in data analysis.
-More tools like SQL will be added as I progress.
+More tools and projects will be added as I progress.

-## Tools
+Tools

-- Python
+Python

-- Pandas
+Pandas

-- Matplotlib
+Matplotlib

-- Seaborn
+Seaborn

-- Numpy
+NumPy

-- Jupyter Notebook
+Jupyter Notebook

+MySQL

-## Projects
+Projects
+Data Cleaning (Python)

-1. **Data Cleaning** –Handling missing values, duplicates, and outliers in datasets like Tesla stock, Bitcoin price, Nobel Prize and Space mission analysis
+Handled missing values, duplicates, and outliers in datasets such as Tesla stock, Bitcoin prices, Nobel Prize, and space mission data.

-2. **Data Manipulation** – Using pandas for cleaning, filtering, grouping, transforming and maniplulating these datasets.
+Data Manipulation (Python)

+Cleaned, filtered, grouped, and transformed datasets using Pandas.

+Prepared data for deeper analysis or visualization.

+Data Visualization (Python)

-3. **Data Visualization** – Exploring data visually with charts and plots, including line charts, bar charts, and dual-axis visualizations.
+Created charts and plots including line charts, bar charts, and dual-axis visualizations.

+Explored data visually to identify trends and insights.

+SQL Projects

+World Layoffs Data Cleaning

+Cleaned and prepared a real-world layoffs dataset using MySQL.

+Removed duplicates and standardized text fields.

+Converted date columns to proper DATE format.

+Filled missing industry values using self-joins and row numbers.

+Prepared the dataset for further analysis or visualization.

 ## Contact